-- i.
-The full spectrum of health services according to need: This refers to the whole gamut of health care services needed by an individual to stay healthy.
-They range from immunisation to therapeutic treatments and to special health care services. - ii.
-Financial protection from direct payment for health services when consumed: This refers to the insulation from pecuniary hardship that would have been experienced by an individual when out-of-pocket payments are made for health services accessed. - iii.
-Coverage for the entire population: As the name implies, this reflects the true essence of UHC.
+- ii.
+Financial protection from direct payment for health services when consumed: This refers to the insulation from pecuniary hardship that would have been experienced by an individual when out-of-pocket payments are made for health services accessed. - Coverage for the entire population: As the name implies, this reflects the true essence of UHC.
 It asks the question of "who is covered" and encourages the extension of coverage to the non-covered.